-Managing Your Relationship Obsessive-Compulsive Disorder
+Managing Relationship Obsessive-Compulsive Disorder (ROCD) Symptoms

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated March 22, 2024by BetterHelp Editorial Team
+Updated October 17, 2024by BetterHelp Editorial Team

 If you find yourself constantly comparing your partner to everyone around you despite loving them deeply, or if you find yourself wracked with doubt and confusion about a relationship you are otherwise happy to be in, you are not the only one.
-Sometimes, these feelings represent a common relationship shift, but in other cases they can be symptoms of relationship obsessive-compulsive disorder, commonly referred to as ROCD.
+Sometimes, these feelings represent a common relationship shift, but in other cases, they can be symptoms of relationship obsessive-compulsive disorder, commonly referred to as ROCD.

-What is relationship OCD (obsessive-compulsive disorder)?
+What is relationship obsessive-compulsive disorder (ROCD)?

-Although most relationships have periods of euphoria and doubt, the ups and downs within a relationship with someone who has ROCD can be more dramatic and destructive.
-As its name suggests, relationship OCD combines the obsessive compulsive symptoms of traditional OCD, such as an inflated sense of responsibility, with the complexities of romantic relationships.
+Although most relationships have periods of euphoria and doubt, the ups and downs within a relationship with someone who has relationship obsessive-compulsive disorder or ROCD can be more dramatic and destructive.
+As its name suggests, relationship OCD combines the obsessive-compulsive symptoms of traditional OCD, such as an inflated sense of responsibility, with the complexities of romantic relationships.
 A person with ROCD may experience intrusive and persistent relationship doubts, either about their own feelings toward their partner or how their partner feels about them.
 This means that someone experiencing ROCD might display patterns of alternating clingy behavior and a tendency to push their partner away.
 They might fluctuate between praising their partnership and considering their relationship doomed to fail or riddled with problems.
 People who experience ROCD may feel significant distress when feeling doubts about their relationship.

 Getty/AnnaStills